 We challenge this assumption.
 By drawing on a recent real-time AI optimization framework CoCoPIE, it maintains that with effective compression-compiler co-design, it is possible to enable real-time artificial intelligence (AI) on mainstream end devices without special hardware.
 The principle of compression-compilation co-design is to design the compression of Deep Learning Models and their compilation to executables in a hand-in-hand manner.
 This synergistic method can effectively optimize both the size and speed of Deep Learning models, and also can dramatically shorten the tuning time of the compression process, largely reducing the time to the market of AI products.
 When applied to models running on mainstream end devices, the method can produce real-time experience across a set of AI applications that had been broadly perceived possible only with special AI accelerators.

 CoCoPIE stands for Compression-Compilation co-design for Performance, Intelligence, and Efficiency.
-CoCoPIE holds numerous records on mobile AI: the first time to support all kinds of DNNs including CNNs, RNNs, transformer and language models, etc.; the fastest DNN pruning and acceleration framework, up to 180X faster compared with current frameworks such as TensorFlow-Lite (refer to Figure 1); a majority of representative DNNs and applications can be executed in real-time, for the first time, in off-the-shelf mobile devices; CoCoPIE framework on general-purpose mobile devices even outperforms a number of representative ASIC and FPGA solutions in terms of energy efficiency and/or performance (refer to Figure 2).
+CoCoPIE holds numerous records on mobile AI: the first time to support all kinds of DNNs including CNNs, RNNs, transformer and language models, etc.; the fastest DNN pruning and acceleration framework, up to 180X faster compared with current frameworks such as TensorFlow-Lite; we achieve unprecedented 6.7ms on Samsung S10 phone with 78.2% ImageNet Top-1 accuracy, or 3.9ms with over 70% ImageNet accuracy (refer to Figure 1); a majority of representative DNNs and applications can be executed in real-time, for the first time, in off-the-shelf mobile devices; CoCoPIE framework on general-purpose mobile devices even outperforms a number of representative ASIC and FPGA solutions in terms of energy efficiency and/or performance (refer to Figure 2).

 CoCoPIE consists of two main components, which both reflect the Compression-Compilation co-design principle.
-The first component, CoCo-Gen, generates efficient DNN execution codes via a synergy of pattern-based DNN pruning and pattern-aware code generation.
+The first component, CoCo-Gen, generates efficient DNN execution codes via a synergy of fine-grained structured DNN pruning schemes (e.g., pattern-based pruning, block-based pruning) and automatic compiler-level code generation.
 The second component, CoCo-Tune, dramatically shortens the process in identifying the appropriate set of DNN parameters to prune by a composability-based compiler framework.

-Demonstrations: Comprehensive real-time demonstrations of the CoCoPIE framework can be found at the CoCoPIE Youtube Channel here, including broad applications such as real-time style transfer, super-resolution (enhancing resolution), automatic coloring, and GAN-based applications.
+Demonstrations: Comprehensive real-time demonstrations of the CoCoPIE framework can be found at the CoCoPIE Youtube Channel here, including broad applications such as real-time style transfer, super-resolution (enhancing resolution), automatic coloring, object detection, 3D activity detection, background segmentation, healthcare, neural translation, natural language processing, and GAN-based applications.
 Sample example applications are shown in the above Figure 3.
-It is interesting to note that the CoCoPIE compiler code generation is by far the strongest even without the aim of DNN compression.
+It is interesting to note that the CoCoPIE compiler code generation is by far the strongest even without the aid of DNN compression.
 The following demos show the real-time style transfer from CoCoPIE compiler (left) and an example reference (Tencent NCNN, right), using the same DNN model on the same mobile device (Samsung Galaxy S10).
 We can clearly see the advantage of CoCoPIE compiler.
+We also show a summary of inference time of representative DNNs (the original model, without pruning) of our framework in comparison with TFLite, TVM, MNN, and PyTorch Mobile, as shown in the following table.

 References: The key, conceptual paper of CoCoPIE: “CoCoPIE: Making Mobile AI Sweet as PIE — Compression-Compilation Co-Design Goes a Long Way” is on Arxiv.
 More detailed descriptions are in the following papers: